The Untold Truth Of The Smashing Pumpkins

 If you or anyone you know is struggling with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).

-Billy Corgan blames James Iha for the breakup
+Billy Corgan blames James Iha for the band's 2000 breakup

-For a band brimming with so much chaos and turmoil, their initial split was drama-free — Billy Corgan's comments suggested The Smashing Pumpkins had simply run its course, and it was time to do something else.
+For a band brimming with so much chaos and turmoil, their initial 2000 split was drama-free — Billy Corgan's comments suggested the Smashing Pumpkins had simply run its course, and it was time to do something else.
 Admirable, right?
-Well, a few years after the breakup, Corgan decided to spill the beans about the real decision on a now-deleted blog post from his official website.
+Well, a few years after the breakup, Corgan decided to talk about the real reason the Smashing Pumpkins broke up on a now-deleted blog post from his official website.
 CNN covered the story and quoted Corgan, who wrote: "The truth of the matter is that guitarist James Iha broke up the Smashing Pumpkins.
 Not me, not drummer Jimmy Chamberlin, but James.
 Did it help that bassist D'arcy Wretzky was fired for being a mean-spirited drug addict who refused to get help?
 No, that didn't help keep the band together, not at all."

 Corgan added that close associates had told him and Chamberlin to part ways with Iha and continue the band; however, he couldn't do it because he and Iha had started the band together.
 The frontman admitted that his feelings were also hurt by the fact that Iha didn't say goodbye to him and Chamberlin after the band's last gig.